 A positive pregnancy test does not mean that your pregnancy will continue.
-Up to one in four pregnancies end naturally on their own, most often before 7 weeks.1 Be aware that some abortion clinics in Rochester have been known to provide abortions without confirming viable pregnancy.
+Up to one in four pregnancies end naturally on their own, most often before 7 weeks.1 Be aware that some abortion clinics in Buffalo and Rochester have been known to provide abortions without confirming viable pregnancy.
 Do not risk your health (or spend your money) to abort a pregnancy that may already be ending naturally.

 Gestational age determines the type and cost of abortion procedures that you could be eligible for.
 Gestational age can be estimated from the first day of your last menstrual period, but only an ultrasound exam can accurately determine how far along your pregnancy is.
 In one study, first trimester ultrasound corrected gestational age estimates for over 41% of women.2

-Having any type of abortion with an untreated STD jeopardizes a woman’s health by increasing her risk of infection and other complications.3 Since over 70% of women who have Chlamydia do not have any symptoms,4 it is critical to get tested before pursing an abortion.
+Having any type of abortion with an untreated STD jeopardizes a woman’s health by increasing her risk of infection and other complications.3 Since over 70% of women who have Chlamydia do not have any symptoms,4 it is critical to get tested before pursuing an abortion.

 1 National Institutes of Health (2019).
 Miscarriage.
 Retrieved from http://www.nlm.nih.gov/medlineplus/ency/article/001488.htm; Wilcox AJ, Weinberg CR, O’Connor JF, Baird DD, Schlatterer JP, Canfield RD (1988).
 Incidence of early loss of pregnancy.
 N Engl J Med; 319:89-94.